 These thin film platinum elements could be readily mass produced which helped to lower the unit cost.
 This meant that platinum sensors found their way into a wider range of applications that benefited from their linearity, precision and very stable characteristics.
 These applications vary from e-vehicle battery sensors and 3D printer heads to aspirating smoke detectors and e-cigarettes.
-Heraeus are constantly striving to develop their sensors for new and exciting applications and still lead the world today in thin film platinum sensor technology.
+YAGEO are constantly striving to develop their sensors for new and exciting applications and still lead the world today in thin film platinum sensor technology.

-What is a platinum RTD sensor?
+What is a platinum RTD element?

-Platinum RTD sensors are thin-film/layers of platinum deposited on a ceramic substrate.
+Platinum RTD (Pt100) sensors are thin-film/layers of platinum deposited on a ceramic substrate.
 The very stable platinum element exhibits a linear PTC characteristic in a known, repeatable manor.
 This linearity and unrivalled long term stability make platinum RTD sensors ideal for most industrial applications.
 The thin film elements of the sensor offer a performance equal to their standard wire counterparts, but with an improved price, size and convenience.

-Why use a platinum RTD sensor?
+Why use a platinum RTD element?

 Typical applications include;

 We supply Pt100, Pt500 and Pt1000 platinum elements with lead wires, in a SMD format or in IP68 encapsulated sensors which offer full waterproof integrity.

 For further technical information on Platinum Sensors, see our Frequently Asked Questions section.